dgasp24/NBA-Project/README.md

 ## Sources

-I am using a mix of ChatGPT, StatMuse, Basketball Reference, and ESPN to gather the stats for the players.
+I am using a mix of StatMuse, Basketball Reference, and ESPN to gather the stats for the players.

 > Each website is listed here:
 >[StatMuse](https://www.statmuse.com/)